mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/installation.md

 The recommended way to get started using one of the drivers in your project is with a dependency management system.

 {{% note class="important" %}}
+When TLS/SSL is disabled, the MongoDB Async Driver requires either [Netty](http://netty.io/) or Java 7+.
-The MongoDB Async Driver requires either [Netty](http://netty.io/) or Java 7.
+When TLS/SSL is enabled, the MongoDB Async Driver requires either [Netty](http://netty.io/) or Java 8+.
 {{% /note %}}

 {{< distroPicker >}}